 Flying cars would be much more popular in the future, and you probably would need to part with a lot of money and use a pilot, but kid yourself not that you can’t ride in one today.

 When Tupac came from the dead to perform at Coachella in 2012, precedence was set and today we have already had more dead singers gracing the stage.
 Michael Jackson performed at Billboard Music Awards performance in 2014 and other names like Billie Holiday, Jackie Wilson, Ronnie James Dio, and Ray Orbison have performed posthumously at different events since.
 Amy Winehouse was billed to go on a hologram tour in 2019 before it was put on hold due to “some unique challenges and sensitivities” encountered in the planning.

-The Tupac Hologram precedence is not only for the resurrection of the dead, however, because of the hologram’s ability to project a person in life form in a place where they are means that you can be in Canada for example and be projected in faraway Nigeria.
+The Tupac Hologram precedence is not only for the resurrection of the dead, however, because the hologram’s ability to project a person in life form in a place where they are not present, means that you can be in Canada for example, and be projected in faraway Nigeria.
 That is the magic of the hologram.

 Many companies are already ditching teleconferencing over webcams for holograms where participants are in different locations but are participating in business meetings virtually through this means.